phdye/gnu-emacs--exec-sql/CONTRIBUTING.md

 3. Run the test suite with `make test` before submitting a change.
 4. Open a pull request with a clear description of your changes.

-## Environment
-The project targets the following runtime environment:
-- Python 3.2.5
-- Cygwin 1.7.29
-- Oracle 12c

-Please make a best effort to keep contributions compatible with these versions.

 ## Coding Style
 - Prefer descriptive names and docstrings for all public functions.
 - Use spaces for indentation.